ivandavidov/minimal/README.md

 ## Projects based on Minimal Linux Live:

 * [Minimal Linux Script](https://github.com/ivandavidov/minimal-linux-script) - very simplified and minimalistic version of MLL.
 This project is recommended as a starting point for beginners.

+* [systemd-boot](https://github.com/ivandavidov/systemd-boot) - this project provides the UEFI boot loader images that MLL relies on.
+It also provides helper shell scripts which generate UEFI compatible MLL ISO images out of the already existing BIOS compatible MLL ISO images.

 * [RedoxOS Installer](https://github.com/RedoxOS/installer) - the original installer for [Redox OS](www.redox-os.org) is based on simplified version of Minimal Linux Live.